-1. Latency information for many instructions that are complex ($> 4 \mu ops$) are estimates based on conservative (worst-case) estimates.
-Actual performance of these instructions by the out-of-order core execution unit can range from

-- somewhat faster to significantly faster than the latency data shown in these tables. - 2.
+- 1. Latency information for many instructions that are complex (> 4 μ ops) are estimates based on conservative (worst-case) estimates.
+Actual performance of these instructions by the out-of-order core execution unit can range from somewhat faster to significantly faster than the latency data shown in these tables. - 2.
 The names of execution units apply to processor implementations of the Intel NetBurst microarchitecture with a CPUID signature of family 15, model encoding = 0, 1, 2.
 They include: ALU, FP_EXECUTE, FPMOVE, MEM_LOAD, MEM_STORE.
-See Figure 2-9 for execution units and ports in the out-of-order core.
-Note the following: - The FP_EXECUTE unit is actually a cluster of execution units, roughly consisting of seven separate execution units. - The FP_ADD unit handles x87 and SIMD floating-point add and subtract operation. - The FP_MUL unit handles x87 and SIMD floating-point multiply operation. - The FP_DIV unit handles x87 and SIMD floating-point divide square-root operations. - The MMX_SHFT unit handles shift and rotate operations. - The MMX_ALU unit handles SIMD integer ALU operations. - The MMX_MISC unit handles reciprocal MMX computations and some integer operations. - The FP_MISC designates other execution units in port 1 that are separated from the six units listed above. - 3.
+See Figure 2-22 for execution units and ports in the out-of-order core.
+Note the following: - The FP_EXECUTE unit is actually a cluster of execution units, roughly consisting of seven separate execution units. - The FP_ADD unit handles x87 and SIMD floating-point add and subtract operation. - The FP_MUL unit handles x87 and SIMD floating-point multiply operation. - The FP_DIV unit handles x87 and SIMD floating-point divide square-root operations.

+- The MMX_SHFT unit handles shift and rotate operations. - The MMX_ALU unit handles SIMD integer ALU operations. - The MMX_MISC unit handles reciprocal MMX computations and some integer operations. - The FP_MISC designates other execution units in port 1 that are separated from the six units listed above. - 3.
 It may be possible to construct repetitive calls to some Intel 64 and IA-32 instructions in code sequences to achieve latency that is one or two clock cycles faster than the more realistic number listed in this table. - 4.
 Latency and Throughput of transcendental instructions can vary substantially in a dynamic execution environment.
 Only an approximate value or a range of values are given for these instructions. - 5.
 The FXCH instruction has 0 latency in code sequences.
 However, it is limited to an issue rate of one instruction per clock cycle. - 6.
 The load constant instructions, FINCSTP, and FDECSTP have 0 latency in code sequences. - 7.
 Selection of conditional jump instructions should be based on the recommendation of section Section 3.4.1, "Branch Prediction Optimization," to improve the predictability of branches.
 When branches are predicted successfully, the latency of jcc is effectively zero. - 8.
 RCL/RCR with shift count of 1 are optimized.
 Using RCL/RCR with shift count other than 1 will be executed more slowly.
 This applies to the Pentium 4 and Intel Xeon processors. - 9.
 The latency and throughput of IDIV in Enhanced Intel Core microarchitecture varies with operand sizes and with the number of significant digits of the quotient of the division.
-If the quotient is zero, the minimum latency can be 13 cycles, and

-- the minimum throughput can be 5 cycles.
+If the quotient is zero, the minimum latency can be 13 cycles, and the minimum throughput can be 5 cycles.
 Latency and throughput of IDIV increases with the number of significant digit of the quotient.
 The latency and throughput of IDIV with 64-bit operand are significantly slower than those with 32-bit operand.
 Latency of DIV is similar to IDIV.
 Generally, the latency of DIV may be one cycle less. - 10.
 The latency and throughput of IDIV in Intel Core microarchitecture varies with the number of significant digits of the quotient of the division.
 Latency and throughput of IDIV may increases with the number of significant digit of the quotient.
-The latency and throughput of IDIV with 64-bit operand are significantly slower than those with 32-bit operand.
+The latency and throughput of IDIV with 64-bit operand are significantly slower than those with 32-bit operand. - 11.
+The latency of DIV r64 varies.
+If the dividend (RDX:RAX) is no more than 64-bits, the latency is similar to DIV r32.
+If the dividend is more than 64-bits, the latency is in the neighborhood of 70 cycles or more.